slacy/openmusictheory.github.io/thoroughbassFigures.md

 ## Unfamiliar figures and chords ##

 Only seven figures are given above.
-If you see a figure you do not recognize, simply follow the intervals.
+If you see a figure you do not recognize, simply follow the intervals (using the two shortcut rules).
 Likewise, if analyzing a chord that is not a triad or seventh chord, simply label the *simple* intervals you see/hear above the bass, from top to bottom in descending order: 7/6/3 or 5/4, for example.
 In time, you will become familiar with a number of other harmonic possibilities, and their corresponding figures.

 ## Chords of the fifth and chords of the sixth ##